shakna-israel/multilua/README.md

 ## Status

 Alpha.
+Unversioned.

 It "works", but is undocumented, untested, and may be...
 Unpredictable.

-This is completely undocumented and doesn't quite obey all the conventions of the C-API, because it isn't sensible to in some places.
+It doesn't quite obey all the conventions of the C-API, because it isn't sensible to in some places.

 Which makes this probably _unsafe_ unless you know exactly what you are doing.

+Bugs should be reported to the official [Issue Tracker](https://todo.sr.ht/~shakna/multilua).

 ---